qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - Heisenbugs related to `unsafe` and FFI (foreign function interface).

 Also note that not all memory/thread safety bugs are Heisenbugs.
 Many are still easy to trigger and debug.

+Rust is a filter to AI.
+Rust constraints make it easier to spot some AI-written bugs.